wagtrung/ITITIU17087/README.md

 <b>Course: Web Application></b>
 <br><br>

-:point_right: [View the Site Here](https://wtcv.netlify.app/index.html) :star2: :star2: :star2:
+:point_right: [View the Site Here](https://wtcv.netlify.app/index.html) :cat: :cat: :cat:
 <br>
 This Static Site is the demand of question 2 in the Midterm Examination at IU-VNU-HCMC, 2020
 <br> Build 7 Pages HTML, and using external Style Sheet Cascading to style your page base on your creative mind...<br>